 To protect the privacy of students, the university does not publish a list of student names or email addresses.
 However, when a bachelor student works in our institute, we typically list their names and email addresses on our institute website.
 This makes it easier for members of the institute to contact each other.
 If you do not want to be listed on the website, please inform the secretary when your project starts.

 A list of possible bachelor projects is given below.
+For most of them, you should have completed a course on solid state physics.
 There is a certain flexibility in defining bachelor projects.
 You may propose the topic of a bachelor project to a member of the scientific staff.
 If you have questions about bachelor projects at the Institute of Solid State Physics, please contact Peter Hadley.

 Richtlinien zur Erstellung einer Bachelorarbeit im Bachelorstudium Technische Physik